 So if Cattle Dogs, also known as Heelers, are not known to be cuddly, is it possible to get a cuddly heeler?
 It depends on a variety of factors such as genetics, the pack hierarchy, and their environment.
 Sure, the fact that Cattle Dogs are descended from Australian Dingos can make them predisposed to be cautious around humans.

 Breeding also has a lot to do with it.
 If possible, it’s helpful to meet the litter parents to understand the puppy’s personality.
 The pack members (human family included) can also influence heeler cuddling.
 Even the most skittish Cattle Dog, has a chance to learn how to cuddle with their humans.

 As an example, our female Blue Heeler, Bindi, inherited the wild, cautious streak and would not cuddle.
 When she was a puppy and we would try to hold her, she would run from us and hide.
 We tried reassuring her and holding her, but she would squeal and retreat more.

 Over time, we realized she didn’t need to be cuddled, she needed space to learn to trust us.
 When she retreated, we ignored her, then rewarded her when she came out and resumed normal activities.
 She’s now one and a half, no longer has these episodes, and loves to cuddle!

 What Does Cuddling Mean to Cattle Dogs?

-New studies show, cuddling and petting is good for Cattle Dogs and for their humans.
+New studies show cuddling and petting are good for Cattle Dogs and for their humans.
 That’s right, cuddling has been proven to relieve stress and release oxytocin, also known as the cuddle hormone, in both canines and humans.
 So whatever type of affection your Cattle Dog expresses, more is better for you both!